Architecture of Sri Lanka: Construction

 The bricks were bonded together using a clay slurry, called butter clay or navanita mattika.
 This was composed of finely crushed dolomite limestone mixed with sieved sand and clay.

 The stupa was thereafter covered with a coating of lime plaster.
 This was sometimes ten inches thick.
 There was a range of plasters, using different combinations of materials.
 The items used included lime, clay, sand, pebbles, crushed seashells, sugar syrup, white of egg, coconut water, plant resin, drying oil, glues and possibly even the saliva of white ants.
 Some of these items are mentioned in the Mahavamsa.
 The fine plaster at Kiri Vehera (2nd century) used small pebbles.
 Crushed seashells mixed with lime and sand were used in the stupas of the fifth to twelfth centuries.
 Expensive plasters were used sparingly, for specific purposes such as waterproofing.

 Stupas in other countries have been struck by lightning, but not in Sri Lanka.
 Mahavamsa speaks of lightning protection for the stupa.
 The conical metal cap and its vajra at the top of the dagoba were supposed to have earthing properties.
 The Mahavamsa also refers to laying a sheet of copper over the foundation and applying arsenic dissolved in sesamum oil on this sheet.
-This would have kept out white ants and helped prevent plant life growing inside the stupa.
+This would have kept out white ants and helped prevent plant life from growing inside the stupa.